yegor256/datum/md/policy.md

 <a name="9" href="#9">§9</a>.
 "Impediments."
 You may declare impediments for a job by saying `waiting` to Zerocrat.
-Until the job has impediments "Ten Days" rule is not applicable to it.
+Until the job has impediments [Ten Days rule](#8) is not applicable to it.

 <a name="10" href="#10">§10</a>.
 "Code Review Bonus."
-For each code review you get a bonus as big in minutes as to the amount of comments posted to the ticket during the review.
+For each code review you get a bonus as big in minutes as the amount of comments you posted to the ticket during the review.

 <a name="16" href="#16">§16</a>.
 "Rate."
 To make money in any project you must define your hourly rate.
-To do that just say `rate` to Zerocrat in your Slack private chat.
+To do that just say `rate` to Zerocrat.

 <a name="20" href="#20">§20</a>.
 "Wallet."